polcats/react-issue-viewer/README.md

 - [x] Date posted, as a humanized timestamp
 - [x] The comment itself -- convert the Markdown to HTML.
 Inline images must show up
 - [ ] You do not need to parse any references to issues, labels, merge requests, milestones or users. (all parsed to html)
-- [ ] You must display discussions as a thread. (doesn't seem to have threads to display)
+- [x] You must display discussions as a thread.

 ### On screens less than 1024px wide, the left and right columns described above must instead appear as two pages to the user.